rtr-nettest/open-rmbt-udp-ping/README.md

 # UDP Ping Client/Server System

 A Python implementation of a UDP-based ping client and server with systemd integration.
-The server uses port 444.
+The default server UDP port is 444.

 ## Features
 - Client with precise timing